MullinsLab/angular-sortable-fields/README.md

 The primary directive is the attribute `sortable`, which instantiates a SortableController on the element and publishes the controller into the surrounding scope as `sortable`.
-Initial sort state is taken from the element's `sort-state` attribute and bound to the controller's `state` property.
+Initial sort state is taken from the element’s `sort-state` attribute and bound to the controller’s `state` property.
 The state is an object containing at least two properties: `field` and `order` (see example below).